viniciusdalastra/viniciusdalastra/README.md

 ### Developer Full Stack

-I am an experienced full-stack developer with over 8 years of experience in web development for the governamental sector, as well as in the architecture, design, and implementation of payment gateways for e-commerce platforms.
-Currently, I am immersed in an omnichannel project, utilizing a variety of technologies such as Typescript, Node.js, Nestjs, Angular, React, MongoDB and AWS.
+I am an experienced full-stack developer with over 8 years of experience in web development for the public sector, as well as in the architecture, design, and implementation of payment gateways for e-commerce platforms.
+Currently, I am immersed in an omnichannel project, utilizing a variety of technologies such as Typescript, Node.js, Nestjs, Angular, React, MongoDB, and AWS.

 I hold a Bachelor's degree in Information Systems and a post-graduate degree in Systems Analysis and Information Security, providing me with a strong educational background.
 I am committed to continuous improvement and am currently focused on enhancing my skills in team leadership, as well as developing microservices-based systems with Node.js.

 ### Professional Experiences: